Wilm0rien/EveOnlineMiningYield/README.md

 	printf("%3.2f", $mining_yield_per_second); # prints 40.27
 ```
-## Mining Drone Yields
+## Ore Mining Drone Yields
 The Mining amount of ore collected via drones is listed in the attributes section of the info window for each drone.

-In this example it is 2651.28 m3
+In this example it is 2160.30 m3

 ![in-game-drone-yield](ExcavatorDroneMaxBoost.jpg)